Ham (chimpanzee): Training and mission

 Beginning in July 1959, the two-year-old chimpanzee was trained under the direction of neuroscientist Joseph V. Brady at Holloman Air Force Base Aero-Medical Field Laboratory to do simple, timed tasks in response to electric lights and sounds.
 During his pre-flight training, Ham was taught to push a lever within five seconds of seeing a flashing blue light; failure to do so resulted in an application of a light electric shock to the soles of his feet, while a correct response earned him a banana pellet.
 Ham was trained for 219 hours during a 15-month period.

 While Ham was the first great ape, he was not the first animal to go to space; there were many other types of animals, including primates, that had left Earth's atmosphere before him.
 However, none of these other animals could provide the significant insight that Ham could provide.
-One of the reasons that a chimpanzee was chosen for this mission was because of their many similarities to humans.
-Some of their similarities include: similar organ placement inside the body and having a response time to a stimulus that was very similar to that of humans (just a couple of deciseconds slower).
-Through the observations of Ham scientists would gain a better understanding of the possibility of sending humans into space.
+One of the reasons that a chimpanzee was chosen for this mission was because of their many similarities to humans, including similar organ placement inside the body and having a response time to a stimulus that was very near to that of humans.
+Through observing of Ham scientists would gain a better understanding of the possibility of sending humans into space.